H3K56ac

 H3K56ac is an epigenetic modification to the DNA packaging protein Histone H3.
 It is a mark that indicates the acetylation at the 56th lysine residue of the histone H3 protein.

 It is a covalent modification known as a mark of newly replicated chromatin as well as replication-independent histone replacement.

-H3K56ac is important for chromatin remodeling and serves as a marker of new nucleosomes during DNA replication but its role in the cell cycle is debated.
+H3K56ac is catalyzed by Rtt109, is important for nucleosome assembly and serves as a marker of new nucleosomes during DNA replication.
+The levels of H3K56ac are regulated during the cell cycle, peaking in S phase and removed by Hst3 and Hst4.

 Lysine 56 is located at the amino-terminal αN-helix and close to the site where the DNA enters and exits the nucleosome.
 The studies on yeast might not apply to the mammals.
 Mammalian cells do not express HATs with high specificity to K56.